 Disadvantages

-5. Pa11y – Open-Source Automation of Accessibility Testing
+5. Pa11y – Open-Source Accessibility Test Automation

 Key Benefits

-✅ Fully open-source tool with no licensing fees.
+✅ Fully open-source tool, with no licensing fees.

 Disadvantages

-❌ Requires technical expertise for initial setup.
+❌ Requires technical expertise for initial configuration.

 ❌ Limited user interface.

-Some of the top recommended screen readers include:
+Key recommended screen readers include:

 Key Benefits